Key takeaways:

 Women experience UTIs more frequently than men, primarily due to their shorter urethras.
 This provides easier access for bacteria to enter the bladder.

 In pregnancy, hormonal shifts can relax your urinary tract muscles.
 This can cause urine to accumulate in your bladder for longer periods of time and increase the risk for UTI.
-Additionally, pregnant people can have immune system changes that lower the body's ability to fight off infections.
+Additionally, pregnant women can have immune system changes that lower the body’s ability to fight off infections.

 Certain birth control methods can increase your risk for UTI.
 Diaphragms and spermicides may alter the balance of bacteria in the genital area.
 This can make it easier for bacteria to enter the urinary tract.

 Structural issues in the urinary system can cause UTIs.
 Anatomic irregularities, present at birth or that develop later in life, can prevent the bladder from emptying properly.
 Or they can block the regular flow of urine.
-This can create a favorable environment for bacteria to flourish.
-And cause you to be at risk for UTIs.
+This can create a favorable environment for bacteria to flourish — and cause you to be at risk for UTIs.

 The use of catheters, like indwelling urinary catheters, are a common cause of UTIs.
 Urinary catheters involve the insertion of a flexible tube into the bladder through the urethra.
 This process can introduce bacteria from the surrounding environment or the genital area into the urinary tract.